EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 ### The action method that puts it all together

-Now all we need to do is actually create an endpooint that exposes this functionality to clients.
+Now all we need to do is actually create an endpoint that exposes this functionality to clients.
 Since we have the core logic encapsulated in our `JwtService` class, the actual action method is simple.
 Here are the changes that we need to make in order to implement it:

 First, on `VehicleQuotes/Controllers/UsersController.cs`, we add a new using statement so that we can reference our new `JwtService` class: